-If you are interested in the Faculty in Focus videos, you might also like our First Mondays Series.
+If you are interested in the Faculty in Focus videos, you might also like our Faculty in Focus Lecture Series.

 Bruce Kingsbury joined COAS’s Department of Biology in 1992.
 Kingsbury has held several positions on campus, including department chair and, most recently, Interim Associate Dean of COAS.